Efficiency in Multiple-Type Housing Markets: Preliminaries

 ii) Strategic robustness: one can verify that cTTC and bTTC inherit \textsl{strategy-proofness} and \textsl{non-bossiness} from the underlying top trading cycles algorithm.
 However, bTTC is also \textsl{group strategy-proof} \citep{fkkgsp} while cTTC is not \citep{feng2022}.

-iii) Efficiency: it is easy to see that cTTC is more flexible than bTTC in terms of trading, however, the example below shows that none of them is more efficient than the other. ~$\diamond$ \end{remark}
+iii) Efficiency: it is easy to see that cTTC is more flexible than bTTC in terms of trading, however, the example below shows that neither of them can Pareto improve the other. ~$\diamond$ \end{remark}